-Truffle Kerfuffle is a weekend long festival of food and wine in the heart of Australian truffle country: Manjimup, Western Australia.
-2017 is the 7th annual Truffle Kerfuffle and will take place June 23-25.
+Truffle Kerfuffle is one of Australia's most unique food and wine festivals; an indulgent weekend for truffle lovers in the heart of Australian truffle country, Manjimup, Western Australia.

-The festival celebrates the start of the truffle harvest.
-Guests can join truffle hunters to search out prized truffles, visit the festival village for a taste of the region or get their truffle fix at special dining events like Feast & Fire Opening Night, Hunter's Breakfast, Southern Forests Barbeque Lunch and A Winter's Night.
-Or head beyond Fonty's Pool and join the Foragers Seasonal Truffle Dinner.
+A celebration of the truffle harvest.
+Guests can join truffle hunters to search out prized truffles, visit the festival village for a taste of the region or get their truffle fix at special dining events.

 “One of the best food and wine festivals in Australia”

 “Truffle Kerfuffle festival remains WA's premier Tuber melanosporum party.”

 Australian Gourmet Traveller

 The Festival Village is the heart of the festival weekend with plenty to keep you entertained all weekend.
 Relax and soak up the beautiful atmosphere of historic Fonty's Pool while you enjoy delicious food, campfire cooking, wine, truffles, locally made cider (you're in apple country!), juices and more.